 Before talking more about this fascinating subject, it’s important to understand that homeopathy is a holistic modality.
 Oftentimes people get confused between the two words, thinking they mean exactly the same thing.

 Holistic medicine treats the entire being: body, mind, emotions and spirit.
 “Dis–ease” denotes an “out of ease” or unbalanced state.
 Often, holistic approaches can detect problems at the dis-ease state and correct the imbalance before serious illness sets in.

 What is Homeopathy?

 Basically homeopathy is a form of holistic medicine used by over 200 million people worldwide to treat both acute and chronic conditions.
 It is based on the principle of “like cures like.”
 In other words, a substance taken in small amounts will cure the same symptoms it causes if that same substance was taken in large amounts.

-Homeopathy is a complete system of medicine that involves treating the individual, an animal or a human, with highly diluted substances, given either in tablet or liquid form, with the aim of triggering the body’s natural system of healing.
-Based on his or her very specific symptoms, as well as health history, a homeopath will match the most appropriate medicine to each patient.
+Homeopathy is a complete system of medicine that involves treating the individual, animal or human, with highly diluted substances, given either in tablet or liquid form, with the aim of triggering the body’s natural system of healing.
+Based on each patient’s very specific symptoms as well as health history, a homeopath will match the most appropriate medicine.

 Alternative vaccination protocol / titers

 Vaccinations have been linked to many side effects including lower energy, dull fur and eyes, dirty ears, thirst and appetite changes as well as some emotional issues.
 They can also result in higher kidney and liver values, tumors, asthma, skin and ear problems as well as frequent upper respiratory illness.